Shopify/interledger-payment-app-example/README.md

 ![Demo](docs/demo.gif)

-This demo shows off transfering an amount from ledger **alice@red.ilpdemo.org** to **alice@blue.ilpdemo.org**.
+This demo shows off transferring an amount from ledger **alice@red.ilpdemo.org** to **alice@blue.ilpdemo.org**.

-Both wallets have been implemented as an initiative to show off the Interledger spec.

 ## Some assumptions

 As with any project in a hack-o-thon, a few shortcuts were taken for simplicity:

-1. The app has hardcoded user credentials for the originating ledger (see: https://github.com/Shopify/interledger-payment-app-example/blob/9cab508fc6ed383b6949c341c338a04cc652a64a/PaymentApp/app/src/main/java/com/shopify/paymentapp/Credentials.java#L8); In a real world use case, the user would be expected to authenticate within the app to a third party ledger (a wallet for example)
+1. The app has hardcoded user credentials for the originating ledger (see: https://github.com/Shopify/interledger-payment-app-example/blob/9cab508fc6ed383b6949c341c338a04cc652a64a/PaymentApp/app/src/main/java/com/shopify/paymentapp/Credentials.java#L8:L10); In a real world use case, the user would be expected to authenticate within the app to a third party ledger (a wallet for example)

-2. The destination ledger is a heroku instance of the ILP Kit in Node that can be found [here](https://github.com/interledgerjs/ilp-kit); if it is ever down, you can change it to any website that implements the same endpoints here: https://github.com/Shopify/interledger-payment-app-example/blob/9cab508fc6ed383b6949c341c338a04cc652a64a/www/index.html#L17
+2. Both the originating ledger ([red.ilpdemo.org](https://red.ilpdemo.org)) and the destination ledger ([blue.ilpdemo.org](https://blue.ilpdemo.org)) are instances of the NodeJS [ILP kit](https://github.com/interledgerjs/ilp-kit) and are not part of this repo.
+Both ledgers have each other as peers, and each one has a user named "Alice".

 ## Prerequisites